mazurowski-lab/picard-anomalydetection/README.md

 python3 train.py --config ../configs/default.yaml
 ```

 The checkpoints for the inpainter/generator and the discriminator/critic will update in `inpainter/checkpoints/` as training progresses, in the form of `**/gen_{iteration}.pt` and `**/dis_{iteration}.pt`, respectively.
-You can also monitor the training progress with Tensorboard by running `tensorboard --logdir logs/`.
+You can control the frequency at which checkpoints save with `train:snapshot_save_iter` in the config file, and can also monitor the training progress with Tensorboard by running `tensorboard --logdir logs/`.

 ### Step 2: Model Testing / Anomaly Heatmap Generation